usnistgov/OSCAL/.github/issue_template.md

 # User Story:

-As a OSCAL {stakeholder}, I ... describe the problem that needs to be solved.
+As an OSCAL {stakeholder}, I ... describe the problem that needs to be solved.

 ## Goals: